tarwn/lessthandot-hugo/blogs/content/posts/2010-01-18-capture-data-from-activity-monitor-2008.md

 You should start to see all of the main statements that are driving the Activity Monitor start coming into profiler.

 We can see that the queries are based on several DMV/DMF and are being inserted into temporary tables for the Activity Monitor to show.
-At this point the query isn’t helpful sense the data is being inserted into temporary tables we cannot control.
+At this point the query isn't helpful sense the data is being inserted into temporary tables we cannot control.
 The temporary tables are already created by the monitor so recreating them manually ourselves would also cause a problem.
 We can use these queries though to manage our own results by simple changes in them and executing them in tasks we create ourselves.

-Let’s show this by grabbing the query that populates the file information in the “Data File I/O” section of the Activity Monitor.
+Let's show this by grabbing the query that populates the file information in the “Data File I/O” section of the Activity Monitor.
 The query that does this should look like this in the beginning of the batch

 <div class="image_block">
   <img src="/wp-content/uploads/blogs/DataMgmt/am.gif" alt="" title="" width="555" height="177" />